alexwitherspoon/aviationwx.org/CONFIGURATION.md

 ### Error Handling and Backoff (RTSP)
 - Errors are classified into transient (timeout, connection, DNS) and permanent (auth, TLS).
 - Transient errors back off exponentially up to 1 hour; permanent errors up to 2 hours.
-- AVIF generation failures are tracked; after 3 consecutive AVIF errors, AVIF is auto-disabled for that camera (persisted to `cache/encode_failures.json`).
-Set `"disable_avif": true` to force-disable.

 **Static Image:**
 ```json